 Scottish Building Society offers residential mortgages for people buying their new home in Scotland, with a selection of competitive interest rates.

-5 great reasons to choose a mortgage fom Scottish Building Society
+5 great reasons to choose a residential mortgage in Scotland from Scottish Building Society

-Key features of mortgages for people Buying or Moving Home:
+Key features of residential mortgages for people Buying or Moving Home:

 Purchasers of residential property throughout Scotland.

 Residential mortgages are available for owner occupied residential properties.
 All mortgages are subject to a suitable property valuation.

 For property purchases in Scotland, we can normally use the property valuation contained in the sellers' Home Report provided that it is no more than 3 months old (please speak with our mortgage advisers for further details).

 For loans up to £300,000 you can borrow up to 90% of the property valuation or purchase price (whichever is lower).

 For loans up to £350,000 you can borrow up to 80% of the property valuation or purchase price (whichever is lower).

 For loans over £350,000 you can borrow up to 70% of the property valuation or purchase price (whichever is lower).